-- (1) An official does not incur civil liability for an act done, or omission made, honestly and without negligence under this Act. - (2) If subsection (1) prevents a civil liability attaching to an official, the liability attaches instead to the State. - (3) In this section-
+- (1) An official does not incur civil liability for an act done, or omission made, honestly and without negligence under this Act. - (2) If subsection (1) prevents a civil liability attaching to an official, the liability attaches instead to the State. - (3) This section does not apply to an official if the official is a State employee within the meaning of the Public Service Act 2008, section 26B(4). - (4) In this section-

-official means a following person-
+official means any of the following persons-

 - (a) the Minister;

-- (b) the chief executive;

-- (c) an authorised person;
+- (b) an authorised person;

-- (d) a person acting under the direction of a person mentioned in paragraph (a), (b) or (c).
+- (c) a person acting under the direction of-

+- (i) a person mentioned in paragraph (a) or (b); or

+- (ii) the chief executive.